 Users sign up distress levels.

-Cumulative ranks of the listeners onf the website that it interacted with.
+Cumulative ranks of the listeners on the website that it interacted with.
 This is also an indication of the breadth of the conversations that a user had on the website and how active were the listeners on the website that it interacted with.

 The relative time between a significant behavioural change of a user on the website relative to the total time that it spent on the website.
 This is a fraction between 0 and 1.